 Planting trees: Our mission continues!

-/SARAH SALHI/Our Planting Journey/
+/SARAH SALHI/Our Planting Journey and All Blogs

 We start the planting process by clearing the land for our trees to grow tall and strong.
 The ground must first be cleared and ploughed before the trees can be planted.
 The trees are still very short when planted.
 The surrounding weeds need to be cleared for the tree to have all the space, nutrients, and sunlight to grow.